PacktPublishing/Data-Science-for-Marketing-Analytics-Second-Edition/README.md

 * Regularization techniques for reducing overfitting in regression models
 * Hyperparameter tuning for optimizing model performance
 * Application of multiclass classification models in customer choice modeling

+## Please leave a review
+Let us know what you think by leaving a detailed, impartial review on Amazon.
+We appreciate all feedback – it helps us continue to make great products and help aspiring developers build their skills.
+Please spare a few minutes to give your thoughts – it makes a big difference to us.
+You can leave a review by clicking the following link: https://packt.link/r/1800560478.